dedis/cothority/README.md

 If you chose another filename than `config.toml`, you can use `-config file.toml`.

 ### Creating a Collective Signing Group
-By running several `cosid` instances (and copying the appropriate lines of their output) you can create a `servers.toml` that looks like
+By running several `cothorityd` instances (and copying the appropriate lines of their output) you can create a `servers.toml` that looks like
 this: